 Once you reach Lake Superior and the mouth of the Brule, there is a nice beach area where you can take out.
 While you can drive up to the mouth from both sides of the river, the main landing is on the east side of the river.
 We didn’t have time/energy to paddle 13 additional miles to Lake Superior, but we still wanted to check out the mouth of the Brule and the beach, which were very nice and definitely worth scoping out if you’ve come this far.
 If you can time this perfectly, you can catch a sunset, which is always a treat on Lake Superior.

-- Winneboujou to Hwy 2 Landing: 4.2 miles.
-A good section with multiple rapids including one Class 2.
+- River Road Landing to Hwy 2 Landing: 1.7 miles.
+A pleasant section with one set of Class 1 rapids.

 - Hwy 2 to Pine Tree Landing: 9.2 miles.
 More open and slower, this is one of the least popular sections of the river.

-- McNeil Landing to Lake Superior Beach: 5.7 miles.
+- Brule Dam to Mouth: 6.7 miles.
 A good flatwater section with the highlight being Lake Superior itself at the end.
 Take-out is east of the beach.

 View Bois Brule in a larger map